brownplt/B2T2/ErrorIllustrations.md

 ### What is the Bug?

-The programmer returns `getValue(r, "favrite-color")` directly in the predicate but should return a `Boolean`.
+The programmer returns `getValue(r, "favorite-color")` directly in the predicate but should return a `Boolean`.

 ### A Corrected Program